-If you are unsure about alimony or worried about how much you may owe a soon-to-be ex-spouse, speak with a reliable family law attorney as soon as possible.
+If you are unsure about alimony or worried about how much you may owe a soon-to-be ex-spouse, speak with a reliable alimony attorney in Fort Collins as soon as possible.
 An attorney can help you build a strong case to receive the alimony payments you deserve, or to avoid paying more alimony than you reasonably should pay.

 Alimony is one of the more hotly debated aspects of many divorce cases.
 Alimony, referred to as “spousal maintenance” in Colorado, is a court-ordered payment one spouse must give to the other spouse after a divorce or legal separation.
 A spouse may have to pay alimony for the maintenance and support of a dependent spouse.
 A “dependent” spouse is one who makes less money than the other spouse.
 There are many considerations when determining alimony – a main one of which is the type.